mjastad/nutanixhow_devtools/docs/index.rst

 GTE Automation - Design & Architecture
 ======================================
-Vandal is an orchestration engine that operates or is deployed as SaaS and works directly with virtualization, provisioning, converged infrastructure and dynamic datacenter topics.
-It alignins the business request with the applications, data, and infrastructure.
+Vandal is an orchestration engine deployed as SaaS and works directly with virtualization, provisioning, converged infrastructure and dynamic workflows .
+It aligns business requests with the applications, data, and infrastructure.
 It defines the policies and service levels through automated workflows, provisioning, and change management, creating an application-aligned infrastructure that can be scaled up or down based on the needs of each application.
-Pprovides centralized management of the resource pool, including metering, and consumption.
+Provides centralized management of the resource pool, including scheduling, metering, and consumption.

 .. toctree::
    :maxdepth: 2